ArmineKhanan/Kickstarter_Analysis/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+Late spring and summer months is the most favourable period for the theatrical projects to initiate.
+And May is the most popular one, so the competion is going to be huge that month.
+If opting for December when starting the project one's chances of succeeding are pretty much equal to failing.
+Over the half of the compains launced that month went wrong: either failed or got canceled.
 - What can you conclude about the Outcomes based on Goals?

 - What are some limitations of this dataset?
+Geographical data -> would be nice to have states
+The description of the genre of plays: Tragedy.
+Heroic Drama.
+Comedy.
+Tragicomedy. etc.

 - What are some other possible tables and/or graphs that we could create?

 Comparing success rates by month
 ![This is an image](https://github.com/ArmineKhanan/kickstarter-analysis/blob/main/Success_Rate_by_Month.png) Adding some context